Gyrobifastigium

-History and name
+Construction and its naming

+The gyrobifastigium is composite, constructed by attaching two triangular prisms along corresponding square faces, giving a quarter-turn to one prism.
+These prisms cover the square faces so the resulting polyhedron has four equilateral triangles and four squares, making eight faces in total, an octahedron.
+Because its faces are all regular polygons and it is convex, the gyrobifastigium is a Johnson solid, indexed as $J_{26}$.

 The name of the gyrobifastigium comes from the Latin fastigium, meaning a sloping roof.
 In the standard naming convention of the Johnson solids, bi- means two solids connected at their bases, and gyro- means the two halves are twisted with respect to each other.

-The gyrobifastigium's place in the list of Johnson solids, immediately before the bicupolas, is explained by viewing it as a digonal gyrobicupola.
-Just as the other regular cupolas have an alternating sequence of squares and triangles surrounding a single polygon at the top (triangle, square or pentagon), each half of the gyrobifastigium consists of just alternating squares and triangles, connected at the top only by a ridge.